netresearch/dhl-module-shipping-m2/doc/src/EndUserDoc.rst

 * DHL Paket Business Customer Shipping (Geschäftskundenversand) API
 * DHL eCommerce Global Shipping API

-Which of these webservices can actually be used depends on the shipping origin.
+Which of these webservices is actually used depends on the shipping origin (country).

 .. raw:: pdf